Business Intelligence Systems Infrastructure (Co-op and Non Co-op Version)

 Work Integrated Learning

-A technical program, BISI is ideal for students who have existing degrees or advanced diplomas in Computing Science, Engineering, Business, Mathematics or a similar relevant business-science- technology field....(read more)
+A technical program, BISI is ideal for students with existing technical degrees or advanced diplomas in Computing Science, Engineering, Technical-Business, Mathematics or a similar relevant business-science- technology field with programming, database and cloud exposure....(read more)

 Overview

-Gain specialized technical knowledge to further a career in the Business Intelligence field.
+Gain specialized technical knowledge to jump-start a career in Business Intelligence and related data-driven decision-assist fields.

-A technical program, BISI is ideal for students who have existing degrees or advanced diplomas in Computing Science, Engineering, Business, Mathematics or a similar relevant business-science- technology field.
+A technical program, BISI is ideal for students with existing technical degrees or advanced diplomas in Computing Science, Engineering, Technical-Business, Mathematics or a similar relevant business-science- technology field with programming, database and cloud exposure.

 • agile project management

-As a student in this program, you collect, analyze, design, build, integrate and manage systems in order to facilitate data-driven decision-making.
-Use current versions of in-demand, enterprise grade software to access multiple data sources, including complex databases and data warehouses, for application and/or enterprise Cloud/Hybrid/on-premises solution delivery.
+As a student in this program, you collect, analyze, design, build, integrate and manage systems in order to facilitate data-driven decision-making to address user requirements.
+Additionally, you use current versions of in-demand, enterprise grade software to access and manage data resources having a variety of characteristics and qualities to provision data-driven, decision-assist solutions.

 BISI graduates may work in the public or private sector.
-They have the knowledge and skills to become Business Intelligence Systems specialists liaising with IT technical support and subject matter experts, as well as Technical Business Analysts designing, developing, and implementing responsive data models.
-In some situations, the graduate`s previous field of study opens specialized opportunities in emerging markets.
+They have the knowledge and skills to become data-focused Business Intelligence specialists liaising with IT technical support and subject matter experts, as well as Technical Business Analysts designing, developing, and implementing responsive data models.
+A graduate`s previous field of study may also open specialized opportunities in markets embracing data-driven analytics.

-Based on the foundational knowledge and skills acquired throughout the program, BISI graduates may choose to pursue various certifications, in areas like:
+Based on the foundational knowledge and skills acquired throughout the program, BISI graduates may choose to pursue various digital badge and certifications, in areas like:

 SUCCESS FACTORS